simplifies/portscanner/README.md

 # portscanner
 ### simple python portscanner
-took me an hour to create this at 5 am
+took me an hour to make this at 5 am